RamRamAndroid/Ubuntu-Touch-For-MI-A1/README.md

-# Unofficial-Ubuntu-Touch-For-MI-A1
+# Ubuntu-Touch-For-MI-A1
-This is the unofficial port of ubuntu touch for the mi a1 that i made
+This is the port of ubuntu touch for the mi a1 that i made

 THIS IS ONLY A DEMO.
 NO BUGS ARE GOING TO BE PATCHED